History of Accounting

 1913 AD

-The demand for CPAs skyrocketed as the US Govt. needed money to finance World War I and began charging income tax.
+The demand for CPAs skyrocketed as the US Government needed money to finance World War I and began charging income taxes.

 1930s